 If you know how often you typical seek care, you can estimate how much you’ll spend in a year.
 Additionally, make sure you can afford the deductible & MOOP.

 Many people choose traditional plans with co-payments that kick in before deductibles are met.
-Reason being is that they know what they’ll pay each time they visit the doctor.
+The reason being is that they know what they’ll pay each time they visit the doctor.

 However, doctor visits are not really expensive.
 It’s the major tests, in-patient stays, surgeries, emergency room visits, and high-cost prescriptions that you need to watch.